LovesTha/LovesTha.github.io/_posts/2005-09-10-spoiler-nearly-full.markdown

 Enchant Creature

-When Fist of Ironwood comes into play, put 2 1/1 green saproling creature tokens into play.
+When Fist of Ironwood comes into play, put 2 1/1 green Saproling creature tokens into play.

 Enchanted creature has trample